-5.3 Motor vehicles which have been imported but have not as yet been registered in Malta:
+6.3.
+Motor vehicles which have been imported but have not as yet been registered in Malta:

-- Application form VEH15; - Application form VEH15A; - Application form VEH05 when a vehicle is imported from a NON-EU Country - Eight (8) photographs, of a minimum size of 5 x 7 inches (13 x 18 cm); - Original foreign registration certificate and where appropriate an English or Maltese translation of it, issued by the competent authority of the country from where the vehicle has been imported or brought into Malta; - A document attesting the date of the vehicle's first arrival in Malta, together with the fiscal receipt, bearing the same date, issued in terms of the Value Added Tax Act specifying the foreign registration number of the vehicle, both of which are to be issued by the shipping organization having transported the vehicle to Malta; - Invoice issued by the seller to a buyer listing the vehicle or vehicles supplied and stating the sum of money due or paid and the chassis number of the said vehicle or vehicles; - Administrative fees payable to Transport Malta: - €50 application fee and - €50 inspection fee.
+- Application form VEH15; - Application form VEH05 when a vehicle is imported from a third country; - Vehicles imported from third countries shall be accompanied by a Single Vehicle Approval certificate or by a valid certificate issued by an accredited vintage vehicle certification body. - Eight (8) photographs, each with a minimum size of 13 x 18 cm (5 x 7 inches), printed on photographic paper; - Original foreign registration certificate and where appropriate an English or Maltese translation of it, issued by the competent authority of the country from where the vehicle has been imported or brought into Malta; - A document attesting the date of the vehicle's first arrival in Malta, together with the fiscal receipt, bearing the same date, issued in terms of the Value Added Tax Act specifying the foreign registration number of the vehicle, both of which are to be issued by the shipping organisation having transported the vehicle to Malta; - Invoice issued by the seller to a buyer listing the vehicle or vehicles supplied and stating the sum of money due or paid and the chassis number of the said vehicle or vehicles,